-Dial-on-demand is a feature whereby a PP interface may be configured and activated, without dialing the phone.
-The interface will sit idle until the SIB's network subsystem is given a packet which must be transmitted to the remote host on the PPP interface which is using dial-on-demand.
+Dial-on-demand is a feature whereby a ppp interface may be configured and activated, without dialing the phone.
+The interface will sit idle until the SIB's network subsystem is given a packet which must be transmitted to the remote host on the ppp interface which is using dial-on-demand.
 The SIB will then dial the number, make the connection, and transmit the data.
 After a certain amount of time without PPP traffic, the SIB will hang up the phone and again wait for outgoing PPP traffic.

 To use PPP dial-on-demand, two things must be satisfied: first, a dial-out script must be created.
 Second, the modem device must have at least a remote IP address assigned to it.
 If the SIB does not know the remote address on the PPP link, it cannot know when to activate the link by dialing the modem.
 The local IP address may be specified, or it may be retrieved from the remote host after dialing.
 After creating the dial-out script in the master configuration utility, you will be given the option to make that script/link dial-on-demand.
-When this is done, the dial-out script will be run at boot time, and the PPP interface will be brought up.
-However, the phone will not dial until IP traffic addressed to the remote PPP IP address is encountered.
+When this is done, the dial-out script will be run at boot time, and the ppp interface will be brought up.
+However, the phone will not dial until IP traffic addressed to the remote ppp IP address is encountered.

-12. HTTP/Web Server
+HTTP/Web server

-The SIB's web server is lightweight, single-tasking HTTP server named Boa (/usr/sbin/boa).
+The SIB's web server is lightweight, single-tasking HTTP server named "Boa" (/usr/sbin/boa).
 In testing, Boa has been shown to be quite fast, able to serve hundreds of requests per second on a 486-class machine.
 Since it is single-tasking, Boa also uses much less memory than some more standard HTTP servers (such as Apache).
 Boa also takes comparatively little flash space.
-The trade-off is that Boa does not have many of Apache's advanced features, such as server-side scripting, ultra-fine-grained access control, or encryption.
+The trade-off is that Boa does not have many of Apache's advanced features, such as ultra-fine-grained access control, or encryption.
 However, Boa has proven sufficient for most SIB tasks.

 Boa is started at boot time by default.
-The script /etc/init.d/netstd_init starts both the Boa web server (httpd) and the FTP server (ftpd).
+The script /etc/init.d/netstd\init starts both Boa (http) and the FTP server (ftpd).
 If this is not desired, it may be changed in two ways.
-First, the link S03netstd_init may be deleted from the /etc/rc2.d directory.
-This will prevent the netstd_init script from being executed when runlevel 2 (the default) is entered.
-Second, you may edit the /etc/init.d/netstd_init script by hand.
-Placing a "#" (no quotes) in front of the line which starts the HTTP server will prevent the server from being started.
+First, the link S03netstd\init may be deleted from the /etc/rc2.d directory.
+This will prevent the netstd\init script from being executed when runlevel 2 (the default) is entered.
+Second, you may edit the /etc/init.d/netstd\init script by hand.
+Placing a '#' (no quotes) in front of the line which starts that http server will prevent the server from being started.